Project Sectors

 A CONTEMPORARY CULTURAL LEARNING EXPERIENCE

 We designed with the intention of facilitating a safe, enabling, and nurturing environment for both students and staff.
-To ensure students’ success, the design integrates 21st Century Learning practices, which integrate technologies and innovation within the learning experience and connect students to their local and global communities.
+To ensure students’ success, the design integrates 21st Century Learning practices, which integrate technology and innovation within the learning experience and connect students to their local and global communities.
 Much of the school space is dedicated to land-based learning opportunities, which include herb and vegetable gardens, outdoor tables for traditional working activities, such as fish cleaning, berry drying and hide stretching, a water channel to catch and distribute rainwater throughout the landscaping, and areas for play and sports.
 An outdoor classroom, designed in a traditional circular formation, can be found to the north of the building.

 Team Members